wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/document-test-powerapps-app/includes/03-optimize-performance.md

 ![Screenshot showing my active contacts view and search box.](../media/T1_PerformanceTuningandOptimization_image1.png)

-When a user searches for records within a view, Dataverse performs a query that searches only predefined fields.
-Which fields are searched is defined by the Find Columns settings in the system Quick View.
+When a user searches for rows within a view, Dataverse performs a query that searches only predefined columns.
+Which columns are searched is defined by the Find Columns settings in the system Quick View.

 ![Screenshot showing the add find columns window.](../media/T1_PerformanceTuningandOptimization_image2.png)